Google Ads

 A Practical Guide to Scalable Performance

-Google Ads is one of the most powerful performance marketing platforms because it sits close to user intent, supports measurable outcomes, and can scale with more control than many awareness-first channels.
+Google Ads is one of the most controllable performance marketing platforms because it sits close to user intent, supports measurable outcomes, and can scale when the account is built properly.

 Google Ads scales best when structure, signal quality, intent alignment, and landing page experience work as one system.